radian-software/riju/doc/selfhosting.md

 build artifacts (aside from Docker images).
 It needs to be globally unique, so `yourname-riju` is a good choice.

-### SSH\_KEY\_NAME

-This is the name of the EC2 Key Pair you created in the AWS console.
-You'll use it to connect to the development server.

 ## Set up Terraform infrastructure

-Run `make env` again to load in the new variables from `.env`.
+Run `set -a; . .env` again to load in the new variables from `.env`.

 Now run `terraform init` and fill in the appropriate region and bucket name for the Terraform state bucket you created in the AWS console.

 At this point you can run `terraform apply` to create all the needed infrastructure.

-Caution!
-At this point you probably want to go to the EC2 console and stop the dev server.
-It is very expensive and will rack up a few hundred dollars a month of compute.
-You should only have it running when you're actively working on Riju.
+*Note: when updating `.env` configuration that affects the web AMI, follow these steps:*

+1. Update `.env` and make sure it is sourced (`set -a; . .env`).
+2. Run `make packer-web` and get the name of the new AMI.
+3. Update it in `.env` under `AMI_NAME` and make sure the update is sourced (`set -a; . .env`).
+4. Run `terraform apply`.
+5. In the AWS console, scale up the ASG to 2 replicas and wait for the new instance to become healthy.
+6. Scale the ASG back down to 1 replica; the older instance should be terminated.

 ## Finish AWS configuration